 Sage works especially well with fatty meats such as sausage and lamb because it aids in the digestion.
 Sage is also very good in dressings, stuffings, and bean dishes and as a seasoning for potatoes and tomato sauces.
 And of course, sage is the perfect flavor enhancer for poultry.
 If you really like sage, thread fresh sage leaves in between meats and vegetables for shish kebabs.

-Complementary tastes are onion, garlic, thyme, oregano, parsley, bay leaf, and rosemary.
+Complimentary flavors are onion, garlic, thyme, oregano, parsley, bay leaf, and rosemary.
 If you need sage immediately and you don't have any, you can substitute thyme or poultry seasoning, which contains some sage, but the flavor won't be quite the same.
 Secondary options include substituting with marjoram, rosemary, and savory.

 Cooking mellows sage, so for fullest flavor, add it at the end of the cooking process.
 If you prefer just a hint of sage flavor, add it at the beginning or use fresh sage, which has a milder flavor than dried.
 Remember that sage can easily overpower a dish.
 Use it with a light hand if you're experimenting.